 In our analysis of the political forces in the United States, we did not lay any stress on the political power of the working class.
 This is due to the fact that the working-class of America is not an organized power, either economically or politically.
 This does not mean that the workers do not exert any influence what ever.
 On the contrary, in many sections they are a factor to be reckoned with.
 But the American worker is possessed of little class consciousness, and is swayed by emotion of a light nature.
 The Labor Movement, both politically and economically, in America is still in the making.

-vote again.
+The backwardness of the American working-class is most evident in the frivolity with which an American worker casts his vote on election day, looks at the paper the next day for the results, rejoices if "his" party has won and swears if it has lost.
+And whether it has won or lost, he forgets the whole procedure till a new election day comes round and warns him that he must vote again.